Appendices

 Energetic Body Mapping

-This mapping links archetypes to their primary domain within the Five Energetic Bodies (Form, Eros, Soul, Archetypal, Void) used throughout the Dragon’s Path.
-Influence is fluid—many archetypes echo across bodies.
-Use this as a starting index for where a pattern most naturally lives, then note any Secondary Echoes.
+This mapping links archetypes to their primary domain within the Five Energetic Bodies (Form Body, Eros Body, Soul Body, Archetypal Body, Void Body).
+Influence is fluid—many archetypes echo across bodies—so use this as a starting index for where a pattern most naturally lives, then note any Secondary Echoes.

 Essence: Boundless potential and silent ground of being; the unfused field beneath all forms.